STEP |

 |

-removed the screw through the crack you should be able to pull the lower assembly away
+removed the screw through the gap you should be able to pull the lower assembly away

 4 |

-Remove the screws that hold the top half of
+Remove the nuts that hold the top half of

 |

-- Replace the impeller if the vanes are hard, cracked or missing.
-You MUST install the replacement impeller in the same direction.
+* Replace the impeller if the vanes are hard, cracked or missing.
+You MUST install the new impeller with the vanes pointed in the same direction.

 |